Huanshere/VideoLingo/docs/install_locally_en.md

        ├── GPT_SoVITS
        │   └── configs
        │       ├── tts_infer.yaml
-       │       ├── CharacterName.yaml
+       │       ├── YourFavoriteCharacterName.yaml
-       │       └── CharacterName_ContentofAudio.wav
+       │       └── YourFavoriteCharacterName_ContentofAudio.wav
        ├── GPT_weights_v2
        │   └── [Your GPT model file]
        └── SoVITS_weights_v2
            └── [Your SoVITS model file]
    ```

 After configuration, VideoLingo will automatically open the inference API port of GPT-SoVITS in the pop-up command line during the dubbing step.
-You can manually close it after dubbing is complete.</details>
+You can manually close it after dubbing is complete.
+Note that this method is still not stable enough and is prone to missing words and sentences, please use with caution.</details>

-## 🚀 whisperX ☁️ Integrated Package
+## 🚀 One-Click Integrated Package

+### Notes:

+1. The integrated package uses the CPU version of torch, about **2.5G** in size.
+2. When using UVR5 denoising in the dubbing step, the CPU version will be significantly slower than GPU-accelerated torch.
+3. The integrated package **only supports calling whisperX ☁️ via API**, and does not support running whisperX 💻 locally.
-> Note: Due to technical reasons, the integrated package cannot use edge-tts for dubbing.
-The CPU version of torch is slow when using UVR5 denoising in the dubbing step.
-If you need to use the GPU version of torch, please install from source code.
+4. Due to technical reasons, the integrated package **cannot use edge-tts for dubbing**, but all other functions are complete.

+If you need the following features, please install from source code (requires Nvidia GPU and at least **20G** disk space):
+- Run whisperX 💻 locally
+- Use GPU-accelerated UVR5 denoising

+### Usage Instructions

 1. Download the `v1.0.0` one-click package (750M): [CPU Version Download](https://vip.123pan.cn/1817874751/8117948) | [Baidu Backup](https://pan.baidu.com/s/1H_3PthZ3R3NsjS0vrymimg?pwd=ra64)